Hulk (film): Plot

 Betty calls Ross the following day; the army sedates and takes Bruce to Desert Base.
 Deeming him doomed to follow in David's footsteps, Ross doubts helping Bruce, but Betty persuades Ross to let her try.
 David subjects himself to the nanomeds and gammasphere, becoming able to meld with and absorb the properties of anything he touches.
 Talbot wrestles control from Ross, forcing Betty to return home.
-Seeking to profit from the Hulk's power, Talbot fails to provoke Bruce and puts him in an isolation tank.
+Seeking to profit from the Hulk's power, Talbot fails to provoke Bruce and has him put in an isolation tank.
 David confronts Betty at her house, offering to surrender himself yet asking to speak to Bruce "one last time".
-Talbot induces a nightmare from Bruce's repressed memories and triggers a transformation.
-Trapping the Hulk in sticky foam, Talbot tries taking a sample of him, but the Hulk breaks free.
-Talbot is killed when he fires an explosive round that ricochets, and Ross resumes command.
+Talbot induces a nightmare from Bruce's repressed memories and triggers a transformation, but fails to keep him contained and Hulk escapes.
+Trapping the Hulk in sticky foam, Talbot tries to take a sample of him, but the Hulk breaks free and knocks Talbot down.
+Talbot inadvertently kills himself when he fires an explosive round that ricochets off the Hulk, and Ross resumes command.
 The Hulk escapes the base, battles the army in the desert, and leaps to San Francisco to find Betty.
 She convinces Ross to take her to the Hulk, returning Bruce to normal.

 Bruce and David talk at a base in the city while Ross watches, threatening to incinerate them.
 David has descended into megalomania, wanting Bruce's power to destroy his enemies.
 After Bruce refuses, David bites into a high-voltage cable when Ross powers it and absorbs the energy, mutating into a powerful electrical entity.
-Bruce becomes the Hulk and fights and overpowers him; they are presumed dead after Ross orders a Gamma Charge Bomb to end the battle.
+Bruce becomes the Hulk and fights him.
+The fight leads them to a lake where David tries to absorb the Hulk's power.
+Bruce then lets David take it, flooding his father with all the rage, anger, and pain that he suffered and transforming him into a gigantic green bubble.
+Ross orders a Gamma Charge Bomb to end the battle, which destroys David, and Bruce is presumed dead afterwards.
 A year later, Ross has Betty under constant surveillance, as many Hulk sightings get reported.
 In exile in the Amazon rainforest, Bruce is alive as a medical camp doctor.
 His camp gets overrun by soldiers who try to steal their supplies.
 After Bruce unsuccessfully warns their commander not to make him angry, the Hulk bellows in rage.